 We entered into an employment agreement with Mr. Sullivan dated July 14, 2020, pursuant to which we employed him as our President and Chief Executive Officer and he serves as a member of our Board of Directors.
 The agreement entitled Mr. Sullivan to a target annual cash bonus opportunity of at least 75% of his annual base salary, subject to annual review and adjustment by our Board of Directors upon recommendation from the Compensation Committee, with the actual amount of such annual bonus payable to be determined by our Board of Directors, based on the achievement of corporate performance objectives determined and agreed to by our Board of Directors.
-Under his employment agreement, Mr. Sullivan's 2020 annual base salary is \$600,000.
-Mr. Sullivan is entitled to 12 months of severance (18 months if in connection with a change of control) if his employment is terminated without cause or for good reason.
+Under his employment agreement, Mr. Sullivan's 2021 annual base salary was \$650,000.
 See "Executive Officer Post-Employment Compensation Arrangements" for more information regarding severance benefits.